A Simple Medical School Admissions Timeline

 September-March

 1. Start preparing for interviews you have been invited to.
 Practice makes perfect, especially when it comes to med school interviews.
+Check out these sample medical school interview questions.
 Conduct mock interviews alone, or with a friend and begin crafting genuine answers to common interview questions.

-2. Send update letters prior to receiving interviews, if accepted and appropriate.
+2. Send update letters prior to receiving interviews, if appropriate.

 3. Continue completing and submitting secondary applications.